search

 Journelle’s private-label business has grown from around 20% of the business when Campello took over in 2019 to 80% now.
 Journelle also went from carrying around 100 brands to now just 20, in addition to its own brand.
 The brand is privately held and declined to share specific revenue numbers.

-Journelle was acquired by Campello and Palep from its original founder, Claire Chambers, in 2019.
-The pair previously owned the lingerie company Cosabella, which they sold for around $80 million in 2022 to the Swiss company Calida Group.
+Journelle was acquired by Campello and Palep in 2019.
+Campello previously owned the lingerie company Cosabella, which was sold for around $80 million in 2022 to the Swiss company Calida Group.
 The global lingerie market is currently worth around $84 billion and is growing at a rate of around 7% per year, according to a 2025 report from Future Market Insights.

 “We would probably carry a lot more brands if we didn’t have our own production,” Campello said.
 “Owning it gives us the margin control to produce slowly and in small batches.
 If you’re a third-party brand, getting a 30-60% margin on your product is good, but it’s hard to lose 50 cents from every dollar.”